GrindPilled/grindpilled.github.io/README.md

 You have the right to:

 - **Unsubscribe** – You can opt out of our mailing list at any time by clicking the "unsubscribe" link in any email we send.
-- **Request Deletion** – If you would like your email address permanently removed from our records, you can contact us through our official channels.
+- **Request Deletion** – If you would like your email address permanently removed from our records, you can contact me at BigBoss@GrindPilled.com

 ## Changes to This Privacy Policy